ChangWynn/CV/README.md

 ## SKILLS

 ### Positive attitude & Resilience
-- Displayed a positive and upbeat attitude across past experiences to ensure an enjoyable experience for patrons and deliver exceptional customer service.
+- Consistently displayed a positive and upbeat attitude across past experiences to ensure an enjoyable experience for patrons and deliver exceptional customer service.
-- Demonstrated a fierce resilience in handling high-pressure situations encountered while dealing with high-value customers at the Metropolitan Mayfair Casino.
+- Demonstrated a fierce resilience in handling high-pressure situations such as dealing to high-value customers at the Metropolitan Mayfair Casino.
-- Awarded 'Role Model' for excellent customer service, exemplary attitude and exceptional dealing skills during employment at the Empire Casino.
+- Awarded the 'Role Model' title for excellent customer service, exemplary attitude and exceptional dealing skills during employment at the Empire Casino.

 ### Growth Mindset
 - Self-driven and highly disciplined mindset with a strong commitment to setting and achieving objectives gained through training towards a semi-marathon and various sport competitions.